Course Status Notice – Not Scheduled

 Continuing Education Credits

-The Lake Management course is approved for 1.2 Rutgers CEUs (12 contact hours), as well as the following credits from professional organizations.
+The most recent offering of Lake Management was approved for 1.2 Rutgers CEUs (12 contact hours), as well as the following credits from professional organizations.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 DE Pesticide Applicators: 4 credits in 5A

 MD Pesticide Applicators: 8 credits in Category 5